Devlight/NavigationTabBar/README.md

  - models:

-     allows you to set NTB models, where you set icon color.
+     allows you to set NTB models, where you set icon and color.
 Can be set up only via code.

  - view pager:

      allows you to connect NTB with ViewPager.
 If you want your can also set OnPageChangeListener.

+ - model selected icon:

+     allows you to set selected icon when current model is active.

  - model title: